 Address: 601 Gallier St

 Another recommendation for locals is The Joint serving up the best BBQ in New Orleans.
-We opted to split a plate of their brisket with their housemade BBQ sauce which was way different (in a good way) than another BBQ sauce we’ve had, it’s vinegar based.
+We opted to split a plate of their brisket with their housemade BBQ sauce, which was vinegar-based and way different (in a good way) than another BBQ sauce we’ve had.
 Portions are large so consider sharing.

 Address: 701 Mazant St